Simple and explicit bounds for multi-server queues with $1/(1-\rho)$ scaling: Introduction.

 \subsection{Our contribution.}

-In this paper, we prove the first such Kingman-like bound for multi-server queues.
-Our bounds are simple, explicit, and scale universally as a simple function of a few normalized moments (of the inter-arrival and service distributions) times $\frac{1}{1-\rho}$, across all notions of heavy traffic (including both the classical and Halfin-Whitt scalings).
-In certain cases, we are actually able to prove bounds which scale asymptotically better than $\frac{1}{1 - \rho}$.
-We also develop analogous bounds for the s.s.p.d. with the same desirable properties.
+In this paper, we use stochastic comparison arguments (combined with several novel bounds for associated random walks) to prove the first such Kingman-like bound for general multi-server queues, only requiring the assumption that $\E[A^2] < \infty$ and $\E[S^{2 + \epsilon}] < \infty$ for some $\epsilon > 0$.
+Our bounds for the steady-state queue length and probability of delay are simple, explicit, and scale as a simple function of a few normalized moments (of the inter-arrival and service distributions) multiplied by $\frac{1}{1-\rho}$, regardless of the particular notion of heavy-traffic considered (and including both the classical and Halfin-Whitt scalings).
+Some of our bounds scale better than $\frac{1}{1-\rho},$ and in these same asymptotic regimes we also prove bounds for the the tail of the steady-state number in service.
+We also prove several additional bounds using drift arguments (which have much smaller pre-factors).
+In addition, we prove much stronger tail bounds under the assumption that all moments of the service distribution are finite and satisfy a mild growth rate assumption.